-Numerous spectroscopic surveys of vast numbers of objects have scanned huge areas of the sky; for example, SDSS/BOSS \citep{Dawson2013} has scanned $\sim$10\,000 deg$^2$ in the i-band down to 19.9 mag.
+Numerous spectroscopic surveys of vast numbers of objects have scanned huge areas of the sky; for example, SDSS/BOSS \citep{Dawson2013} has scanned $\sim$10\,000 deg$^2$ in the $i$-band down to 19.9 mag.
 Other surveys have analysed smaller areas, but in greater depth.
-For example, the z-COSMOS survey \citep{Lilly2007} conducted studies over the COSMOS field for a total of 30k objects in the redshift range 0--3.
-The VANDELS ESO public spectroscopic survey \citep{McLure2018} performed a spectroscopic study of sources in the central part of the CANDELS Ultra Deep Survey and \textit{Chandra} Deep Field South with a redshift range between 1 and 7.
+For example, the z-COSMOS survey \citep{Lilly2007} conducted studies of the COSMOS field for a total of 30\,000 objects in the redshift range zero to three.
+The VANDELS ESO public spectroscopic survey \citep{McLure2018} performed a spectroscopic study of sources in the central part of the CANDELS Ultra Deep Survey and the \textit{Chandra} Deep Field South with a redshift range between one and seven.

 Surveys that analyse small areas of the sky in great depth generally tend to do so in sky regions of high Galactic latitude with plenty of broad-band multi-wavelength data.
-One of these areas of great interest is known as the Lockman Hole (hereafter LH) extragalactic field.
+One of these areas that is of great interest is known as the Lockman Hole (hereafter LH) extragalactic field.
 The LH field is a galactic area with a minimal amount of neutral hydrogen column density ($N_\mathrm{H}$) on the sky \citep{Lockman1986}.
-This quality makes it one of the best Galactic windows for detecting distant sources and a perfect target for developing high-sensitivity surveys.
-The central part of the LH field has a hydrogen column density value of $N_\mathrm{H}=5.8\times 10^{-19}\mathrm{cm}^{-2}$ \citep{Dickey1990}.
-This value is moderately higher than that found at the Galactic poles, where $N_\mathrm{H}\sim10^{-20}\mathrm{cm}^{-2}$ \citep{Dickey1990}.
+This quality makes it one of the best Galactic windows for detecting distant and nearby weak sources, and a perfect target for developing high-sensitivity surveys.
+The central part of the LH field has a hydrogen column density value of $N_\mathrm{H}=5.8\times 10^{19}\mathrm{cm}^{-2}$ (\citealt{Lockman1986,Dickey1990}).
+This value is moderately lower than that found at the Galactic poles, where $N_\mathrm{H}\sim10^{20}\mathrm{cm}^{-2}$ \citep{Dickey1990}.
 Lower latitudes are unsuitable for this kind of study, given their high extinction.